anshika2020/DataScience_Insights/README.md

 # DataScience_Insights

-# Project: Will the Customer Accept the Coupon?
+# Project 1 : Will the Customer Accept the Coupon?
 # Goal: This project aims to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those who did not.